-Literary Lunchbox Rankings: Mystery Writers of America Edgar Award, Best First Novel
+Literary Lunchbox Rankings: Mystery Writers of America Edgar Award, Best Novel

 - These Women, Ivy Pochoda

 - Djinn Patrol on the Purple Line, Deepa Anappara